 We operate cable systems in locations throughout the United States and, as a result, we are subject to the tax laws and regulations of federal, state and local governments.
 From time to time, legislative and administrative bodies change laws and regulations that change our effective tax rate or tax payments.
-For instance, there are initiatives at the federal level to reverse the corporate tax cuts in the favorable Tax Cuts and Jobs Act of 2017.
 Certain states and localities have imposed or are considering imposing new or additional taxes or fees on our services or changing the methodologies or base on which certain fees and taxes are computed.
 Potential changes include additional taxes or fees on our services which could impact our customers, changes to income tax sourcing rules and other changes to general business taxes, central/unit-level assessment of property taxes and other matters that could increase our income, franchise, sales, use and/or property tax liabilities.
-For example, some local franchising authorities are seeking to impose franchise fee assessments on our broadband Internet access service (in addition to our video service), and more may do so in the future.
-If they do so, and challenges to such assessments are unsuccessful, it could adversely impact our costs.
+For example, some local franchising authorities have imposed franchise fee assessments on our broadband Internet access service (in addition to our video service), and more may do so in the future.
+If challenges to such assessments are unsuccessful, it could adversely impact our costs.
 Although the FCC issued a decision precluding the imposition of such duplicative fees, that favorable decision is currently subject to judicial review.
 In addition, federal, state and local tax laws and regulations are extremely complex and subject to varying interpretations.
 There can be no assurance that our tax positions will not be challenged by relevant tax authorities or that we would be successful in any such challenge.